Patteerrik/Heritage-Housing-Issues/README.md

 #### Acknowledgements
 - Thanks to my mentor **Precious Ijege** for valuable insights.
-- A huge thank you to all the helpful people on **Slack**, especially the **Code Institute community**, for their feedback, and guidance throughout this project.
-They have been invaluable!
+- A huge thank you to all the helpful people on **Slack**, especially the **Code Institute community**, for their feedback, and help throughout this project.